-On your website you need to sell a customer more or less the same way you would if you were selling offline.
+On your website, you need to sell a customer more or less the same way you would if you were selling offline.
 However, there are some important differences.
-Most of all, the Internet is less personal and visitors to your website can be much more fleeting.
+Most of all, the Internet is less personal, and visitors to your website can be much more fleeting.
 Your competition is just one click away, and most prospective customers will visit multiple websites.

 Think of people visiting your website as your guests, not as a prospects.
 Think in terms of informing them on your website, not selling to them — and certainly not advertising to them.

-1. Make it look professional.
+1. Make it look professional

-While there are still some pretty ugly web sites that are relatively successful, for the most part, customers expect a company’s web site to be neat and professional.
-Fonts, font colors, text size, and headline sizes should be standardized throughout the site and easily readable on desktop computers, laptops and smartphones.
+While there are still some pretty ugly websites that are relatively successful, for the most part, customers expect a company’s website to be neat and professional.
+Fonts, font colors, text size, and headline sizes should be standardized throughout the site and easily readable on desktop computers, laptops, and smartphones.
 Multicolored text, multiple colored circles or squares containing text, moving arrows, and other similar elements are confusing to the visitor and look amateurish.
 Keep in mind, too, that white text on a black background and black text on darker colors like reds or blues can be difficult to read.

-2. Watch out for typos.
+2. Watch out for typos

-3. Make your site mobile-ready.
+3. Make your site mobile-ready

-4. Don’t hide what you sell.
+4. Don’t hide what you sell

 In many instances, the “content” that visitors want is information about the products they want to buy.
-If they can’t quickly find what they’re looking for they’ll leave.
+If they can’t quickly find what they’re looking for, they’ll leave.
 They’ll leave if your pages take a long time to load, or it’s difficult to place an order, fill out a form, or see what’s in the shopping cart.
 They’ll leave and go buy from a competitor’s site that’s easier to use.

-5. Categorize your offerings.
+5. Categorize your offerings

 If you sell a lot of different items, try to classify them in some way to make them easier to find.
-For instance if you were selling jewelry, you might have one category for earrings, another for necklaces, and another for bracelets.
-If you have many types of items in each category, break the categories up into subcatergories such as diamond earrings, gold earrings, silver earrings, or whatever is appropriate.
+For instance, if you were selling jewelry, you might have one category for earrings, another for necklaces, and another for bracelets.
+If you have many types of items in each category, break the categories up into subcatergories, such as diamond earrings, gold earrings, silver earrings, or whatever is appropriate.

 RELATED: How to Write Product Descriptions That Sell

-6. Make your site easy to navigate.
+6. Make your site easy to navigate

-7. Tell them how to reach you.
+7. Tell them how to reach you

 Customers want to know who you are and how they can contact after they’ve made a purchase.
-In addition to including your phone number (along with your business hours) on every page, you should give people a way to contact you in email.
-The best way to do that is to link to a form that lets people indicate their name, their contact info and their reason for contacting you.
+In addition to including your phone number (along with your business hours) on every page, give people a way to contact you in email.
+The best way to do that is to link to a form that lets people indicate their name, their contact info, and their reason for contacting you.
 Be sure your business address is easy to find, too.
 Shoppers want to know that your company is a legitimate establishment and won’t disappear after they make their purchase.

-8. Encourage browsing + impulse buys.
+8. Encourage browsing + impulse buys

 If you’re using an online storefront, one way to do this (if the software allows) is to include images showing related items when a customer clicks to add a product to their cart.
 If you have a blog on your site, include product photos in posts and link to related products that you sell.
 Post the same images in your social media and link them to your storefront.
-Run banner ads for your own products on editorial pages on your web site, too.
+Run banner ads for your own products on editorial pages on your website, too.
 These ads will work like ads on the window of your favorite supermarket.
-They’ll remind visitors of goodies you have in other parts of your web site.
+They’ll remind visitors of goodies you have in other parts of your website.

-9. Accept multiple types of payments.
+9. Accept multiple types of payments

 To maximize your sales, be sure you give customers as many methods for making purchases online as possible.
-In addition to accepting credit cards, you should be set up to accept PayPal and other payment systems, If you sell to corporations, you may need to accept checks or to receive payments via ACH transfer directly into your bank account.
+In addition to accepting credit cards, you should be set up to accept PayPal, Venmo, and other payment systems.
+If you sell to corporations, you may need to accept checks or to receive payments via ACH transfer directly into your bank account.
 And while a majority of people buy directly online, some prefer to call in their orders.
 So, be sure to make your phone number visible on every page of your website.
 Have your programmer set up the phone number in click-to-call format for mobile users.

-10. Sell from your Thank-You page.
+10. Sell from your Thank-You page

 Customers who have just made a purchase are usually your biggest fans.
 Be sure you email a thank you note to them as soon as they have completed their purchase.
-In addition to thanking them for buying and letting them know when to expect delivery on shipped goods, add a line or two about other products they may be interested in with links to purchase them, of course.
+In addition to thanking them for buying and letting them know when to expect delivery on shipped goods, add a line or two about other products they may be interested in (with links to purchase them, of course).

-11. Include a feedback form.
+11. Include a feedback form

 A feedback form serves three purposes.
 First, it gives your customers another way to reach you.
 Second, it lets you know what customers think about your products and services and what they wanted but can’t find.
 Finally, the feedback form is good for public relations.
-Having it on your site will help customers form an impression of your company as one that cares what it’s customers have to say.
-Put the feedback form where people can find it easily on your web site.
-This might be on a navigational menu, or as a text link.
+Having it on your site will help customers form an impression of your company as one that cares what its customers have to say.
+Put the feedback form where people can find it easily on your website.
+This might be on a navigational menu or as a text link.

-12. Answer email and phone calls quickly.
+12. Answer email and phone calls quickly

 Because the web and online services are available 24 hours a day, visitors expect them to be staffed around the clock, too.
 If they have a question, they expect to get a response in hours, not days.
 To keep customers happy, plan to answer all email and phone calls within 12 hours or less.
 If you can’t do this yourself, consider hiring a virtual assistant to handle inquiries.
 If you let customers buy online, be sure your online ordering system is set up to send out a thank you note as soon as the purchase is completed.
-Customers who make a purchase ata 11 PM aren’t going to want to wait until 9 AM the following morning to have their order acknowledged.
+Customers who make a purchase at 11 p.m. aren’t going to want to wait until 9 a.m. the following morning to have their order acknowledged.

-When visitors find your web site, they may save or print some of your information to read at a later time.
-To make sure they can find their way back, be sure that every page on your site includes the name of your web site, your phone number and your URL on the bottom of the page.
-To avoid typing that information in manually on every page include it in the footer (the bottom section) of whatever template you use to create web pages.
+When visitors find your website, they may save or print some of your information to read at a later time.
+To make sure they can find their way back, be sure that every page on your site includes the name of your website, your phone number, and your URL on the bottom of the page.
+To avoid typing that information in manually on every page, include it in the footer (the bottom section) of whatever template you use to create web pages.

-14. Sign them up for an email list.
+14. Sign them up for an email list

 Email is one of the best ways to turn one-time site visitors into customers, and to turn customers into repeat buyers.
 Put an email signup box on every page of your website.
 Most email service providers can provide you code to create that signup box.
-Better yet, off the customer something such as a free downloadable booklet or a discount on future purchases if they sign up for your list.
+Better yet, offer the customer something such as a free downloadable booklet or a discount on future purchases if they sign up for your list.
 Then, send mail to your list regularly.
 You could announce new products, discounts, or provide industry or product information of interest to your customers.
-The more often you mail (within reason) the more repeat and new sales you’ll get.
+The more often you mail (within reason), the more repeat and new sales you’ll get.